lil-qorgi/379-rnaseq/README.md

 - [**z01.bt2_WTC2**](slurm_outputs/z01.bt2_WTC2)

 ## 4D - Results & interpretation.
-90.52% of the input (paired) reads aligned concordantly exactly 1 time.

-97.97% overall alignment rate
+The overall alignment rate is 97.97%, which includes both concordant and non-concordant alignments.

-The bowtie2 job took 01:37:18 (1.5+ hours) to complete.
+90.52% of the input (paired) reads aligned concordantly exactly 1 time (unique concordance rate).
+Concordance occurs when reads align to the reference genome with both an expected direction and an insert size consistent with the insert size in the RNAseq data.
+Since this assembly is haploid, this concordance rate is normal, allowing downstream processing to be performed as normal.

 [See class's alignment results.](https://docs.google.com/spreadsheets/d/1GZOHIUhfYA523kkOdoF9APQEkRsberddvEsEZOkIIvA/edit)